-COMPONENT WEIGHTING CALCULATED PAYOUT 2017 TARGET 2017 RESULTS COMMENTS Adjusted EBITDA 40% Payout: 43% Min: 0% Max: 60% \$9,212 million \$9,178 million Bell's reported adjusted EBITDA growth was in line with financial guidance.
-BCE adjusted EBITDA grew 4.4% in 2017 with a corresponding adjusted EBITDA margin of 40.4%, which remained relatively stable year over year.
-This included the contribution from the acquisitions of MTS and Q9, along with continued effective cost management partly offset by higher than expected investment in wireless subscriber growth.
-Revenue 20% Payout: 15% Min: 0% Max: 30% \$22,755 million \$22,719 million Bell's reported revenue growth was in line with financial guidance, but below our internal targets.
-BCE revenues were up 4.6% in 2017 driven by growth across all three segments.
-This included the contribution from the acquisitions of MTS and Q9, moderated in part by significant regulatory pressures.
-Free Cash Flow 15% Payout: 15% Min: 0% Max: 22.5% \$3,420 million \$3,418 million BCE reported free cash flow growth of 6.0%, which was within our financial guidance range, driven by higher adjusted EBITDA, improvement in working capital and lower severance costs.
-The strong FCF helped support a 17.8% capital intensity ratio as well as the 2017 dividend increase.
+COMPONENT WEIGHTING CALCULATED PAYOUT 2019 TARGET 2019 RESULTS COMMENTS Adjusted EBITDA 40% Payout: 53% Min: 0% Max: 60% \$10,080 million \$10,106 million BCE adjusted EBITDA increased by 6.0% in 2019, compared to 2018, reflecting favourable contributions from all three of our segments.
+The growth was driven by higher revenues together with lower operating expenses and effective cost containment.
+This resulted in an adjusted EBITDA margin of 42.2%, compared to 40.6% experienced last year (1).
+Revenue 20% Payout: 23% Min: 0% Max: 30% \$23,934 million \$23,964 million BCE revenues grew by 2.1% in 2019 compared to last year, driven by growth across all three of our segments, and reflected both higher service and product revenues of 1.4% and 6.6% respectively.
+Free Cash Flow 15% Payout: 5% Min: 0% Max: 22.5% \$3,875 million \$3,818 million Free cash flow increased \$251 million in 2019, compared to 2018, due mainly to adjusted EBITDA growth in part offset by higher interest and cash taxes paid.
 Strategic Imperatives Progress 25% Payout: 26% Min: 0% Max: 37.5% Various N/A The Board approves a scorecard of approximately 30 operating metrics to monitor progress against the strategic imperatives.
-Considerable progress was made on many imperatives and expectations were exceeded overall with exceptional performance in the Wireless sector, as well as the areas of Investment in broadband services and Achieving a competitive cost structure.
-Strong performance was also achieved in all other sectors, including Media, Wireline, and Improving customer service.
-Further details may be found under section 10 entitled President and CEO compensation .
-Total 100% 100%
+Considerable progress was made on many imperatives and expectations were exceeded overall with exceptional performance in the areas of Achieving a competitive cost structure and Expanding Media leadership.
+Strong performance was also achieved in other sectors, including Accelerating Wireless, Investing in broadband services and networks and Improving customer service.
+Further details may be found under section 10, entitled President and CEO compensation .
+Total 100% 107%